scala/make-release-notes/hand-written.md

 Compared to Scala 2.11, the new scheme has the advantage that the compiler does not generate an anonymous class for each lambda anymore.
 This leads to significantly smaller JAR files.

-#### Lambda Syntax for SAM Types
+#### Lambda syntax for SAM types (experimental)

+As of M2, this feature is not yet on by default.
+You can enable it with the `-Xexperimental` compiler option.

-Similar to Java 8, Scala 2.12 allows instantiating any type with one single abstract method by passing a lambda.
+When the option is enabled, then similar to Java 8, Scala 2.12 allows instantiating any type with one single abstract method by passing a lambda.
+This improves the experience of using libraries written for Java 8 in Scala.

-This feature is already avalable in Scala 2.11 using the `-Xexperimental` compiler option.
+This feature was also available in Scala 2.11, also via `-Xexperimental`.
-It improves the experience of using libraries written for Java 8 in Scala.

-In the current Scala milestone (2.12.0-M2), the feature is not yet enabled by default and still needs to the `-Xexperimental` compiler option.

 #### New Bytecode Optimizer